salesforce/craft/docs/src/tutorial/operator_file.md

 ---
 ***Note***

- Our operator's default user corrently holds the minimum *rbac* required to run the operator and only the operator itself.
+ Our operator's default user currently holds the minimum *rbac* required to run the operator and only the operator itself.
 If you need any more control of the *rbac* add those permissions in the `operator.yaml`.

 ---